BtcLayer/Cosmos/docs/learn/beginner/00-app-anatomy.md

 Each module can expose gRPC endpoints called [service methods](https://grpc.io/docs/what-is-grpc/core-concepts/#service-definition), which are defined in the [module's Protobuf `query.proto` file](#grpc-query-services).
 A service method is defined by its name, input arguments, and output response.
 The module then needs to perform the following actions:

-* Define a `RegisterGRPCGatewayRoutes` method on `AppModuleBasic` to wire the client gRPC requests to the correct handler inside the module.
+* (Optional) Define a `RegisterGRPCGatewayRoutes` method on `AppModule` to wire the client gRPC requests to the correct handler inside the module.
 * For each service method, define a corresponding handler.
 The handler implements the core logic necessary to serve the gRPC request, and is located in the `keeper/grpc_query.go` file.

 #### gRPC-gateway REST Endpoints